+Selective Coordination is defined as a method of adjusting the opening times of overcurrent protection devices so that the fuses or breakers nearest to the faults open first.
 Complete selectivity means that the protective devices will minimize the effect of a short circuit or other undesirable event on the power system.
 The fuse or a circuit breaker closest to the fault opens without opening the fuse or the circuit breaker that feeds it (from the upstream side).
 So, you won't have the power outage if there is a fault somewhere downstream.

 According to NEC article 100, Selective coordination is defined as:

 “Localization of an over-current condition to restrict outages to the circuit or equipment affected, accomplished by the choice of over-current protective devices and their ratings or settings.”